Asia shares rise on more stimulus hopes but dollar loses steam

 CURRENCY MARKET

-The dollar was also headed for weekly declines against the Swiss franc <CHF=EBS>, pound <GBP=D3>, and euro <EUR=EBS>.
+The dollar was also headed for steep weekly declines against the Swiss franc <CHF=EBS>, pound <GBP=D3>, and euro <EUR=EBS>.

-The U.S. currency's fall after two weeks of gains suggests that the Fed's efforts to relieve a crunch in the dollar funding market are working, some analysts said.
+The U.S. currency's fall after two weeks of gains suggests the Fed's efforts to relieve a crunch in the dollar funding market are working, some analysts said.

-Yields were still headed for a weekly decline, taking cues from the Fed's extraordinary steps to bolster markets and the $2 trillion stimulus package.
+Yields were headed for a weekly decline, taking cues from the Fed's extraordinary steps to bolster markets and the huge stimulus package.

-U.S. crude ticked up 2.08% to $23.07 a barrel.
-Brent rose 1.14% to $26.64 per barrel.
+U.S. crude rose 2.04% to $23.06 a barrel.
+Brent crude rose 0.84% to $26.56 per barrel.
 Energy markets have been caught in a tug-of-war between hopes for stimulus spending and worries about excess oil supplies.

 Gold market participants remained concerned about a supply squeeze after a sharp divergence between prices in London and New York.
 The virus has grounded planes used to transport gold and closed precious metal refineries.